 Please be aware that a full disclosure Criminal Records Bureau check is required for all Sunday Club Leaders.

 Being a Rainbow, Brownie, Guide or member of the Senior Section opens up a world of opportunities that will last a lifetime.
 It provides a safe, girl-only space to explore the activities, issues and possibilities that are available to girls today.

 The range of activities is enormous and there’s something, or more than something, to appeal to everyone, from outdoor challenges to learning new skills, international travel to getting involved in community action projects.
 And whether abseiling and canoeing or having your say on how we operate, one thing is certain; you will make a lot of friends and have lots of fun.

-We have three Brownie Packs:-
+We have two Brownie Packs:-

 Thursday – 1st Oakdale led by Hazel Luff